 Maintain a Transparent Paper Trail

 In case creditors or even your state’s authorities want to investigate or audit your company, you must be in a position to prove to them the techniques you use to remain compliant.
 All the company’s activities and transactions ought to be clearly recorded.
 Your paper trail should also include minutes of formal corporate meetings.
-Although not all states require you to provide all these things, the Federal Rules of Evidence allows them to be provided as evidence.
+Although not all states require you to provide all these things, the Federal Rules of Evidence allow them to be provided as evidence.

 Creating a Risk Assessment Framework for Compliance